Yair-lahad/qc-system-archi/README.md

 # Quantum Circuits System Architecture

-This project implements a robust, asynchronous system for executing quantum circuits using FastAPI, Celery, and Redis.
+This 48 hours built project for a job interview. implements a robust, asynchronous system for executing quantum circuits using FastAPI, Celery, and Redis.

 ## Architecture Overview